 While training budgets remain a constant concern for organizations, the onus is on L&D and e-learning professionals to justify the investments made in eLearning.

 I believe that except for mandatory programs like Compliance, we can demonstrate the positive impact on business on account of e-learning initiatives by crafting learning that is assimilated fast and can be easily applied on the job.
-In my next article, I will outline how intervention of Performance Support Tools (in conjunction with e-learning) can help organizations achieve this and improve their ROI on e-learning.

 How Can You Measure The Learning Effectiveness Of eLearning Courses And Create A Positive ROI